anttiviljami/product-engineer-manifesto/README.md

 aesthetic, and business domains, taking an active part in each to shape the product and empower others to do the same.

-We take immense professional pride in our products as a whole and refuse to limit ourselves to technical-only roles in our teams.
+We take great professional pride in our products as a whole and refuse to limit ourselves to technical-only roles in our teams.

 Our shared goal is simply to build great products, and recognize that achieving